 Across all tasks, our MPNN achieves the best motion prediction results, demonstrating its ability to utilize past scene information.
 Notably, Dreher~\cite{dreher2019learning} underperforms here due to lacking geometric information.

 \textbf{Ours(Bimacs)} Results for \textit{cooking} and \textit{wiping} on Ours(Bimacs) match those on KIT(Bimacs).
-The additional tasks (\textit{insert} and \textit{take out}) were chosen to include high object variation, further demonstrating the benefits of our MPNN model on tasks requiring past object motion reasoning.
-For these tasks, the Decoder-only model underperforms.
+The tasks (\textit{clear up} and \textit{take out}) were chosen to include high object variation, demonstrating the benefits of our MPNN model on reasoning over past object motions, where, the Decoder-only model underperforms.
 Our MPNN model achieves the highest object prediction accuracy, followed by the Transformer.
-For object prediction over horizon $P$, Dreher~\cite{dreher2019learning} ranks second, confirming our KIT(Bimacs) findings that GNN encoders without geometric information can predict immediate task progression, but fall back for the semantic predictions.
+For object prediction over a horizon $P$, Dreher~\cite{dreher2019learning} ranks second, confirming our KIT(Bimacs) findings that GNN encoders without geometric information predict immediate task progression, but lag in semantic predictions.

 \textbf{Multi-task Models} We also trained multi-task models on all cooking, all workshop, and all tasks of KIT(Bimacs) and Ours(Bimacs).
 The results match single-task observations and demonstrate that our MPNN encoder learns common concepts and can generalize between different tasks.
 Notably, Dreher~\cite{dreher2019learning} performs worse on semantic action and object predictions for multi-task versus single-task models.